© Denzil Green

 The Ball / Bernardin Complete Book of Home Canning agrees with “out of sun” aspect, but seems to want more ventilation:

 As stewed tomatoes: Wash.
-Chop, simmer for 15 minutes.
+Peel.
+Core.
+Use gradual process above, and when all are in pot, simmer for 15 more minutes.
 Let stand to cool.
 Pack and freeze, leaving space for expansion.

-Raw: Cut into chunks.
+Raw: Wash.
+Peel.
+Core.
+Cut into chunks.
 Pack, squeezing them to release juice to help cover them.
 Freeze, leaving space for expansion.
 Use for cooking.

-Whole: Rinse, put on a baking sheet, place in freezer overnight.
+Whole: Wash, put on a baking sheet, place in freezer overnight.
 In the morning, bag them and return to freezer.
 To use, thaw, and use as directed in your recipes that involve cooking tomatoes.
+When thawed, the skin will pop off easily.
+You may experience separation of tomato liquids and solids as the tomatoes thaw.

-Puréed: Purée them in a blender, strain excess liquid off, pack in freezer bags and freeze.
+Puréed: Wash.
+Peel.
+Core.
+Purée in a blender, strain excess liquid off, pack in freezer bags and freeze.

 The Spanish brought some tomatoes back to Europe as early as 1523 for use as a garden ornamental.
 These were nothing like ours today, though.
 They were very hairy plants that had a green powder all over them that brushed off on you, and the fruit itself was lumpy and yellowy.
 They weren’t exactly photogenic.
 And, gardeners recognized them as belonging to the deadly nightshade family of plants.